mfilipav/svm-spam-classifier/README.md

 # svm-spam-classifier
-Spam classifier built using Support Vector Machines (SVM) with Python's sklearn, numpy, pandas and matplotlib.
+Spam classifier built using Support Vector Machines (SVM) with Python's sklearn.svm , numpy, pandas and matplotlib.

+Features Linear and Gaussian Kernel functions implementations, SVM parameter $C$ and %\sigma$ optimization example, and finally, a comparison between spam classification accuracy between SVM and Logistic regression.

-The classifier is a Python implementation of the programming exercise 6 presented in Andrew Ng's "Machine Learning" class on Coursera.
+The classifier is a Python 3.6 (conda 4.3.22) implementation of the programming exercise 6 presented in Andrew Ng's "Machine Learning" class on Coursera.